nikeyol/AppTx-tracker-templates/README.md

 ## modernization project template

 # Notes:
-- The `<acme>` placeholder in the template file should be replaced with the _actual_ application name _before_ importing the template into the Pivotal Tracker.
+- The `<acme>` placeholder in the template file should be replaced with the _actual_ application name _before_ importing the template into the Pivotal Tracker to create a new Tracker project.
 - The _number_ in the User Story title indicates the _order/sequence_ of stories in a project.